OpenEnroth/OpenEnroth/HACKING.md

 Building on Windows
 ---------------
-You will require the following installed on your computer: Git and Visual Studio 2022.
+You will require the following installed on your computer: Git (`https://git-scm.com/download/win`) and Visual Studio 2022.

-* Clone, fork or download the repo `https://github.com/gp-alex/world-of-might-and-magic.git`
+* Clone, fork or download the repo `https://github.com/OpenEnroth/OpenEnroth`
+* Setup Cmake:
+  * either install standalone cmake from the official website,
+  * or add Microsoft one (that's coming with the VS installation) to your PATH environment variable (e.g c:\Program Files\Microsoft Visual Studio\2022<edition>\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin)
 * Open the folder in Visual Studio
 * Select build configuration (x32 or x64) and wait for CMake configuration to complete
 * Select startup item as `World_of_Might_and_Magic.exe`